rolspace/blazor-football-scoreboard/README.md

 openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -sha256 -days 3650 -subj "/CN=localhost
 ```

+> [!IMPORTANT]
 > The command will prompt you to enter a password...this is the same password that should be used for the ASPNETCORE_Kestrel__Certificates__Default__Password secret.
-Since the secrets file is shared by all applications, use the same password for the certificates needed by the Football.Worker and Football.Api applications (that's ok in this case, this is just a project for playing around).
+As a convenience, use the same password for the local certificates (that's ok in this case, this is a project for playing around).

 There is a special case with the certificate for the Football.Api container.
 Inside the container network, the Football.Worker hosted service will call the HTTP API provided by the Football.Api container.
 This call requires HTTPS, so it is necessary to create the certificate for the Football.Api application with the name of the domain inside the container network by running the command at the root of the project: